- Meet our students

 Technology and Ageing

-Look at the ways in which recent technological advancements can revolutionise the experience, management and future of ageing.
-Innovations in how we age will be explored from multiple perspectives, including how technology can support autonomy and independent living as well as social connectedness to minimise the isolation common in later life.
-Lastly, this subject considers life extension ideas in the areas of longevity technologies and regenerative medicine.
+This subject looks at the ways in which recent technological advancements can revolutionise the experience, management and future of ageing.
+Innovations in how we age are explored from multiple perspectives, including how technology can support autonomy and independent living as well as social connectedness to minimise the isolation common in later life.

 Detailed Information POPH90263

 The estimated hours required for each subject is between 15 -19 hours per week, but this varies for each student and depends on your task management and planning, familiarity with the material, reading style and speed.